ifmeo-hamburg/seaocn/seaocn-cb/assignment/assignment-1-geostrophy.md

 4. You will need a metric or metrics over which to evaluate.
 Recommended: the transport of the Antilles Current (see {cite:t}`Meinen-etal-2019`) or deep western boundary current (see {cite:t}`Johns-etal-2008`).

 5. Vary the choice of geostrophic reference level according to choices in the published literature for 26°N region.
-(See e.g., {cite:t}`Bryden-etal-2005` or Atkinson et al.2011 or Johnson et al. 2008).
+(See e.g., {cite:t}`Bryden-etal-2005` or {cite:t}`Atkinson-etal-2012` or {cite:t}`Johnson-etal-2008`).
 Evaluate the effect of your choice on the metric.